Alliance 90/The Greens Hamburg

 Alliance 90/The Greens Hamburg is the Hamburg state association of Alliance '90/The Greens.
 Until 21 April 2012, it was known as the "Green-Alternative List" (Grün-Alternative Liste).
-Though most green-alternative lists are not part of Alliance 90/The Greens in Germany, Hamburg was special in that its GAL had been the Hamburg state association of the party since 1984.
+Although most green-alternative lists are not part of Alliance 90/The Greens in Germany, Hamburg was special in that its GAL had been the Hamburg state association of the party since 1984.

-On Sunday February 23, 2020, in the Hamburg state election The Greens Hamburg were the biggest winners.
-They roughly doubled their vote to 24.2%.
+The Greens Hamburg were the biggest winners in the Hamburg state election of 21 February 2020, roughly doubling their vote share to 24.2%.